thoth-tech/handbook/docs/communication/mentoring-guide.md

    - taking the time to highlight and celebrate successes and achievements helps build a mentee's confidence and keeps them motivated
 9. Seek out resources to help your mentee grow.
-   - Greate mentors look out for or create situations to help their mentees get closer to their goals.
+   - Great mentors look out for or create situations to help their mentees get closer to their goals.
    - Helps mentee develop ownership over something
 10. Be sure you have the bandwidth.